By Talo Szem

 It’s also vital that you consider the people who manage your data.
 How far along is the maturity of your data management team?
 Are they overwhelmed and inundated by requests to distribute data?
 Is quality suffering because your engineers are responsible for distribution?If so, a data mesh can help decentralize those painful processes, and connect data consumers to the right experts (serving as data producers) more quickly.

 A surplus of data has led to a surplus of concomitant challenges.
-To many, data mesh emerges as a promising solution.
-And as demand for data-driven decision making surges, so too does the need for trustworthy data products that can fuel such informed choices.
+To many, data mesh is a promising solution.
+And as demand for AI-driven applications and data-driven decision making surge, so too does the need for trustworthy data products that can fuel those initiatives.
 Business teams are tired of waiting on IT to deliver data they can use quickly.
 And as Gartner puts it, “A data mesh is a solution architecture for the specific goal of building business-focused data products without preference or specification of the technology involved” (emphasis added).

 It’s tempting to think that technology alone can solve the challenges of the modern data landscape.
 Proponents of the data mesh architecture see things differently.
 They realize that human expertise — with the right supporting technology — is a powerful means of solving modern data challenges.
 Data catalogs, which offer global standards around compliant data use, alongside data labeling, curation, and valuable crowdsourced feedback, leverage human signals and expertise at all levels to guide smarter human usage.
 Policy interpretation, meanwhile, is left to the domain owners who know best.